Audition & Portfolio Review

 Pre-Audition Video Submission Instructions

-- Go to our SlideRoom home page and click Boston Ballet School's Professional Division at Walnut Hill Pre-Audition Submission.
+- Go to the SlideRoom home page and select Boston Ballet School Professional Division at Walnut Hill Pre-Audition Submission 2026–2027.

-- Fill out the application form, and upload your Pre-Audition video.
+- Complete the application form and upload your Pre-Audition video.

 Pre-Audition Video Recording Requirements